natasharw/cookedthis-termsandconditions/README.md

-# Terms of Use for Cooked This
+# Terms of Use – *I Cooked This*

-**Effective Date:** 25th August 2025
+**Last updated: 28th August 2025

-Welcome to Cooked This (“the App”).
-By downloading or using the App, you agree to the following Terms of Use.
-Please read them carefully.
-If you do not agree, you should not use the App.
+Welcome to *I Cooked This*!
+These Terms of Use (“Terms”) govern your use of the *I Cooked This* mobile application (“App”).
+By downloading or using the App, you agree to be bound by these Terms and Apple’s Standard End User License Agreement (EULA).
+If you do not agree, please do not use the App.

 ---

-## 1. Use of the App
+## 1. Subscriptions and Payment
-- Cooked This is provided for personal and non-commercial use only.
-- You agree not to misuse the App or attempt to interfere with its normal operation.
+The App offers optional auto-renewable subscriptions (“Premium Subscriptions”):

+- **I Cooked This Premium Monthly** – $1.99 USD per month
+- **I Cooked This Premium Yearly** – $9.99 USD per year

+Prices are listed in U.S. dollars.
+The equivalent amount in local currency may vary based on your location and exchange rates, as determined by Apple.
+All payments are charged to your Apple ID account at confirmation of purchase.

+### Auto-Renewal
+- Subscriptions automatically renew at the end of the billing period (monthly or yearly) unless canceled at least 24 hours before the renewal date.
+- Your account will be charged for renewal within 24 hours prior to the end of the current billing period.

+### Managing Subscriptions
+- You can manage and cancel your subscriptions at any time by going to your **App Store account settings** after purchase.
+- Deleting the App does not automatically cancel your subscription.

 ---

-## 2. Accounts
+## 2. No User Accounts
-- The App does not require user accounts or registration.
+The App does not require user accounts.
+All features and subscriptions are tied to your Apple ID.
-- Any purchases or subscriptions are managed through your Apple ID and the App Store.

 ---

-## 3. In-App Purchases & Subscriptions
+## 3. Intellectual Property
-- Cooked This offers in-app purchases and/or subscription features via **Apple’s App Store**.
-- Purchases are processed securely by Apple.
-We do not receive or store your payment information.
-- Subscription terms, including pricing and duration, are displayed clearly within the App at the time of purchase.
-- Subscriptions automatically renew unless canceled at least 24 hours before the end of the current period.
-- You can manage or cancel subscriptions in your Apple App Store account settings.
+All content, features, and functionality of the App are owned by *I Cooked This* and protected by intellectual property laws.
+You are granted a limited, non-exclusive, non-transferable license to use the App for personal, non-commercial purposes.

 ---

-## 4. Intellectual Property
+## 4. Acceptable Use
-- All content, design, and features within the App are owned by Cooked This or its licensors.
-- You may not copy, distribute, or create derivative works based on the App without prior written permission.
+You agree not to:
+- Copy, modify, or distribute any part of the App.
+- Attempt to reverse engineer or otherwise tamper with the App.
+- Use the App for unlawful purposes.

 ---

-## 5. Limitation of Liability
+## 5. Disclaimer of Warranties
-- The App is provided “as is” without warranties of any kind.
+The App is provided “as is” and “as available” without warranties of any kind.
+We do not guarantee uninterrupted or error-free operation.
-- We are not responsible for any damages, losses, or issues that may arise from your use of the App, to the maximum extent permitted by law.

 ---

-## 6. Termination
+## 6. Limitation of Liability
-We may suspend or discontinue the App at any time without notice.
-Your access to purchased features or subscriptions will continue as long as they are supported by Apple’s App Store.
+To the maximum extent permitted by law, *I Cooked This* and its developers are not liable for any indirect, incidental, or consequential damages arising from your use of the App.

 ---

 ## 7. Changes to Terms
-We may update these Terms of Use from time to time.
-Changes will be effective upon posting the revised version within the App or on our website.
+We may update these Terms from time to time.
+Continued use of the App after changes means you accept the updated Terms.

 ---

+## 8. Governing Law
+These Terms are governed by the laws of United Kingdom, without regard to its conflict of law principles.

+---

-## 8. Contact Us
+## 9. Contact Us
-If you have any questions about these Terms of Use, please contact us at:
+If you have questions about these Terms, please contact us at: flourishtechcoaching@gmail.com
-**Email:** flourishtechcoaching@gmail.com